nopnop2002/esp-idf-candump/README.md

 __Note for can bit rate__
 In ESP32 whose chip version is Rev2 or higher, the role of register bits related to CAN communication has been changed to mean "halve the communication speed".
-Therefore, even if ESP32 and ESP32 can communicate correctly, ESP32 and other MCU may not communicate correctly.
+Therefore, older cores with chip version 1 may not be able to communicate properly.
 See [here](https://github.com/sandeepmistry/arduino-CAN/issues/62) for detail.